ChirikjianLab/hrm/README.md

 - The SO(3) samples can be specified based on the generating methods.
 In the resources folder, we provide two methods: (1) "icosahedron": samples from icosahedral symmetry group (as described in paper); (2) "hopf": samples using Hopf fibration.
 - The URDF file is only available for articulated-body planning problems, with the robot type being "snake" or "tree".

-### Visualizations
+## Visualizations
 After running demo or benchmark scripts, results for visualization will be generated in the `/result` folder.
-Visualization scripts are in both MATLAB and Python:
+Visualization scripts are available in both MATLAB and Python.

-For MATLAB:
+### MATLAB scripts
 - Plot results from HRM planner (2D case): [`plot_results_hrm_2D.m`](/demo/matlab/plot_results_hrm_2D.m)
 - Plot graph from HRM (2D case): [`plot_results_graph_2D.m`](/demo/matlab/plot_results_graph_2D.m)
 - Plot results from HRM/Prob-HRM planners (3D case): [`plot_results_hrm_3D.m`](/demo/matlab/plot_results_hrm_3D.m)